GORE-TEX 101

 GORE-TEX is synonymous with reliable storm protection.
 Gore pioneered the waterproof, breathable membrane technology that dominates the outerwear we all use, but understanding all of the Gore options takes some research.

-How much do you know about all of the GORE-TEX levels?
-Read on to learn the details about the Gore variations and the latest on the newest GTX PRO options, the highest-performing membrane in Gore’s product line.
+How much do you know about the different types of GORE-TEX?
+Read on to learn the details about 2L GORE-TEX, 3L GORE-TEX, 2.5L GORE-TEX and Infinium constructions, plus the latest on GORE-TEX PRO, the highest-performing membrane in Gore’s product line.

 GORE-TEX is a Laminate

 GORE-TEX is a material made by laminating a waterproof yet microporous membrane to a face fabric.
-The actual GORE membrane is incredibly thin and allows water vapor to pass out while not allowing water in.
+The actual GORE membrane is incredibly thin and allows water vapor to pass out while preventing water from entering.
 There are three primary GORE-TEX constructions:

-2-Layer (2L) – Uses a two-layer sandwich of face fabric with the GORE membrane laminated to it on the inside plus a non-laminated lining layer — often mesh, nylon or microfiber that serves to protect the GORE membrane and creates a comfortable feel inside the jacket.
-GORE-TEX 2L can be paired with insulation and is generally warmer, heavier, and less expensive than 3L or 2.5L versions.
+2-Layer (2L) – Uses a two-layer sandwich featuring a face fabric with the GORE membrane laminated to the inside, plus a non-laminated lining layer — often mesh, nylon, or microfiber — that protects the GORE membrane and creates a comfortable feel inside the jacket.
+GORE-TEX 2L can be paired with insulation and is generally heavier, warmer and less expensive than 3L or 2.5L versions.

-2.5-Layer (2.5L) – Uses a two-layer sandwich of a face fabric with the GORE membrane laminated and a spray-on or printed backer on the inside.
-This “half layer” on the inside appears almost unnoticeable but adds durability to the membrane.
-2.5L GORE-TEX is the lightest of the three traditional GORE waterproof, breathable constructions.
+2.5-Layer (2.5L) – Uses a two-layer sandwich featuring a face fabric with the GORE membrane laminated to it and a spray-on or printed backer on the inside.
+This “half layer” on the inside replaces the lining used on a 2L construction.
+It appears almost unnoticeable, but it adds durability to the membrane.
+2.5L GORE-TEX is the lightest of the three waterproof, breathable constructions.

-gore-tex3-Layer (3L) – Uses a three-layer sandwich of a face fabric+membrane+knit backer — all laminated together.
+3-Layer (3L) – Uses a three-layer sandwich featuring a face fabric, the GORE membrane, plus a knit backer, all laminated together.
 GORE-TEX 3L construction is the classic unlined, uninsulated, high-performance shell jacket design.
 Despite its three-layer name, it feels like a single layer.
 It’s the most durable of the three constructions and is lighter than 2L.

 GORE PRO 2.0

 PRO is GORE’s most durable construction.
 And by durable, we’re talking durable weather resistance plus overall material durability.
-Until recently, the nature of the GORE PRO membrane meant it was paired with burly fabrics that made for a stiff, crinkly material with a somewhat heavier feel.
+Until recently, the nature of the GORE PRO membrane meant it was paired with burly fabrics, resulting in a stiff, crinkly material with a somewhat heavier feel.
 At the same time, the other GORE products evolved to be lighter and feature a more natural moving feel.

-Now, GORE has applied much of the same lighter, stretchier, more breathable tech to their PRO level membrane and has three distinct GORE PRO 2.0 variations: PRO rugged, PRO stretch and PRO breathable.
+Now, GORE has applied much of the same lighter, stretchier, more breathable tech to its PRO-level membrane, and offers three distinct GORE PRO 2.0 variations: PRO rugged, PRO stretch, and PRO breathable.
 The breathable and stretch varieties use lighter materials without compromising on the durability of the PRO products, while the rugged variation is even more rugged than ever.

-In other words, GORE PRO is evolving to have more stretch, be more breathable and provide greater durability than previous versions — all while being lighter and offering a more natural-moving feel than older versions.
-All three PRO variations can be combined into a single jacket or pair of pants to cater to its end use.
-For example, a jacket could feature stretch across the back, increased breathability in the core, and rugged durability in the sleeves.
+In other words, GORE PRO is evolving to offer more stretch, greater breathability, and greater durability than previous versions — all while being lighter and offering a more natural feel.
+All three PRO variations can be combined into a single jacket or a pair of pants to suit their intended use.
+For example, a backcountry ski jacket could feature stretch across the back, increased breathability in the core, and rugged durability in the sleeves.

 Choosing the Right GTX Jacket for Backcountry Skiing

-While I strongly advocate for backcountry skiing in softshells and other breathable outerwear options as much as possible, I always pack a waterproof, breathable shell for windy ridge tops, storm days and as a backup layer.
-The first step to choosing the right GORE-TEX backcountry ski jacket is understanding the various waterproof, breathable techs on the market.
+While I’m a strong advocate for backcountry skiing in softshells and other breathable outerwear whenever possible, I always pack a waterproof, breathable shell for windy ridge tops, storm days, and as a backup layer.
+The first step to choosing the right GORE-TEX ski jacket is understanding the various waterproof, breathable technologies on the market.
 There are many options, but GORE is generally regarded as the standard to which all others are measured.
-The basics behind 2L, 2.5L and 3L construction apply to all brands of waterproof, breathable membranes, not just GORE.
+The basics behind 2L, 2.5L and 3L construction apply to all brands of waterproof, breathable membranes, not just GORE-TEX.

-Armed with the knowledge of GORE-TEX levels and construction types, choosing the right jacket for backcountry skiing comes down to a few easy-to-consider factors:
+Armed with the knowledge of the different GORE-TEX constructions, choosing the right jacket for backcountry skiing comes down to a few easy-to-consider factors:

-Breathability – Breathability makes a difference.
-GORE Active and GORE PRO breathe better than standard GORE options.
+Breathability – Breathability makes a difference when you are ski touring.
+GORE Active and GORE PRO breathe better than standard 3L GORE options.
 Adding pit-zip vents makes a big difference, but zippers add weight and bulk.
-Look for hybrid designs that use 3L GORE-TEX in high-impact areas and more breathable, water-resistant materials (like GORE INFINIUM) to enhance breathability where needed most.
+Look for hybrid designs that use 3L GORE-TEX in high-impact areas and more breathable, water-resistant materials (like GORE INFINIUM) to enhance breathability where it’s needed most.

 GORE-TEX Ski Jackets Made for the Backcountry